 Growing up in Gould, AR, Randy recalled times when he would sit on his porch, and watch funeral processionals drive along the road.
 As a young boy, a seed of entrepreneurship was planted in him, and unbeknownst to him, his legacy would surpass his imaginations.
 After moving to Chicago, Randy attended Worsham College of Mortuary Science.
 With over 50 years of success as the owner of Corbin Colonial Funeral Chapel, Randy Corbin became renowned throughout Illinois as a pioneer and pillar in the funeral service profession.

 In 1970 he paired with his friend Luther Sparks, an embalmer at A.A.
 Rayner Funeral Home, and the duo started the Luther Sparks funeral home.
 Shortly thereafter, Luther suddenly passed away, and Randy became the sole proprietor.
-He renamed the funeral home Corbin Colonial Funeral Chapel in 1972, and the rest is history!
+He renamed the funeral home to Corbin Colonial Funeral Chapel in 1972, and the rest is history!

 Under Randy's leadership, and with the dedication and support of his talented wife and children, Corbin Colonial is flourishing!
 Multiple parking lots and adjacent buildings were purchased along Madison Street, where Randy was embraced. well-known, and beloved.
 A flower shop was added, and subsequently, a multipurpose event space and entrepreneurship incubator was formed and became known as "Poppy's Chatroom".